danielkeller/maia/README.md

 ## Using Vulkan

 This documentation assumes that you already know how Vulkan works.
 If you're just getting started, I can recommend the [Vulkan Guide](https://vkguide.dev/docs/chapter_1), the [Vulkan Tutorial](https://vulkan-tutorial.com/), or the older, but more detailed [API without Secrets](https://www.intel.com/content/www/us/en/developer/articles/training/api-without-secrets-introduction-to-vulkan-part-1.html).
 The code that they walk you through will look very similar to the [`demo`](https://github.com/danielkeller/maia/tree/main/demo) and [`hello-triangle`](https://github.com/danielkeller/maia/tree/main/hello-triangle) examples in this repo, so you can look at those alongside the walkthroughs to see what the corresponding Rust functions are called.

+## Safety

+Maia does not try to protect the _contents_ of your buffers, images, and shader variables, since these values don't have invalid bit patterns and in particular don't contain pointers.
+Instead, it prevents incorrect API usage where the consequences could "escape" into the rest of your program, for example use-after-free of Vulkan objects, or out of bounds writes in RAM.
+The implication of this is that Maia does not enforce every "the application must not" statement in the Vulkan spec, since the spec does not distinguish between these different kinds of misuse.
+The safety it provides is instead in regards to the behavior of actual Vulkan implementations.